DevSeedlings/SANE_Seed_Auth0/README.md

 # SANE_Seed_Auth0
 This is a fully functional basic SANE stack app seed.
 It has passport Auth0, gulp, and sass capabilities.

-* (Tested to work with google and facebook)
+* Tested to work with google and facebook
-* (This system will link all accounts with matching emails)
+* This system will link all accounts with matching emails
-* (If you dont want gulp and sass, you will need to update the index.html and index.js accordingly)

 ## To use this seed